MetaOthello: A Controlled Study of Multiple World Models in Transformers

-Overall, these findings present evidence that the model economizes on constructing dual world models, focusing the extra representational capacity where it is needed; i.e., where the two worlds are likely to diverge.

-We also test all eight NoMidFlip board probes' ability to correctly recover tile values when they differ from the Classic rules value.
-We find that this accuracy declines approximately monotonically with move number, and that the layer 5 probe is consistently the most accurate across all move numbers (Figure \ref{fig:divergence_dynamics}a).
+Thus the model economizes on dual world models, allocating extra capacity where the two worlds are likely to diverge.
+Consistent with this, NoMidFlip board probes recover conflicting tile values with accuracy that declines monotonically with move number, and the layer-5 probe is most accurate throughout (Figure \ref{fig:divergence_dynamics}a).

-These results indicate that, for ambiguous sequences, the two board representations diverge so as to capture meaningful differences between the two corresponding board states.